DOG 2026 (English)

 Poster of the Day & Poster Award

-Following each poster session, the moderators will select one outstanding poster as the “Poster of the Day” for that session.
-All chosen posters will then be moved to a dedicated exhibition “Posters of the Day” by the congress staff.
-Unlike the remaining posters, these selected “Posters of the Day” will be on display for the entire duration of the congress.
+After each poster session, the moderators will select one outstanding poster as the “Poster of the Day” for that session.
+These selected posters will be transferred by the congress staff to a dedicated exhibition “Posters of the Day”.
+Unlike the remaining posters, “Posters of the Day” will be displayed for the entire duration of the congress.

-Each day, a jury will choose three exceptional posters from the best poster of the day.
-The authors of these selected posters will receive the DOG poster award endowed with 500 Euros.
-The poster awards will be announced and presented on the next day from 9.45 to 10.15 a.m. and for the Saturday poster sessions on Sunday at the Farewell from 1.30 p.m., both in Hall 1.
+Each day, a jury will select three exceptional posters from the Posters of the Day.
+The authors of the selected posters will receive the DOG Poster Award endowed with 500 Euros.
+The poster awards will be presented as follows:

 DOG on Demand